codingfordummies/clean-code/software-tips-and-tricks/text-editors/SublimeText/SublimeText.md

     [
         "Vintage"
     ],

+    // Hide overview thing on right by default as it just takes up space
+    // You'll probably have to toggle it once manually too "show_minimap": false,

     // These help to avoid thinking that you've made changes
     // when all that has changed is a random space or a newline